Natural 2HDMs without FCNCs: TWO NEW 2HDM TYPES

 and in Type-B as

-where we have assumed a Type-I seesaw mechanism.
-Also notice that the neutrino sector could couple to both Higgs doublets, if the RHNs had different charge assignments allowing it.
-For the sake of briefly discussing fermion mixing later, we have included here the massive nature of neutrinos but the following analysis is mainly focus on the charged fermions.

-Generally speaking, our two models have tree-level FCNCs.
-However, it is through the introduction of the ansatz of singular alignment that we choose the right parameter region of family space.
-Here the Yukawa matrices become diagonal matrices in the mass basis and thus FCNCs are absent at tree-level.
-For further details, we refer the reader to Ref.~\cite{Rodejohann:2019izm}.\\
+Generally speaking our two models feature tree-level FCNCs.
+However, as aforementioned discussed, through the introduction of the singular alignment ansatz we choose the right parameter region of family space such that the Yukawa matrices become diagonal in the mass basis.
+Thus, FCNCs are absent at tree-level.
+For further details we refer the reader to Ref.~\cite{Rodejohann:2019izm}.

+Let us shortly notice an important feature of our two models related to the implied fermion mixing.
+As the fermion mass matrices are given in terms of two hierarchical VEVs, $v_1\ll v_2$, one can study the implications of setting the smaller one to zero.
+In Type-A all mass matrices are equal to zero except the one for the up-type quarks which takes the form

+As the down-type quarks have a null mass matrix a simultaneous unitary transformation in the quark weak doublet leaves the kinetic terms invariant, and simultaneously brings us to the mass basis.
+Therefore, at this level the quark mixing matrix is given by the identity which is a good first approximation to the observed quark mixing matrix.

+For the sake of completeness, and in order to discuss also lepton mixing one must introduce massive neutrinos.
+Let's assume we have done that without specifying them to be of Dirac or Majorana nature.
+Under this circumstance, as the mass matrices for both the charged leptons and neutrinos depend on the same VEV (even in the Majorana scenario), their mixing is expected to strongly deviate from the identity and behave more anarchically~\cite{Hall:1999sn} which is a good description of observations.

+On the other hand, for Type-B all mass matrices take the form of Eq.~\eqref{eq:vevless} in the limit $v_1 \to 0$.
+In return, this implies that all fermion should mix anarchically which is not the case.
+This undesired issue can be solved by reassigning all $\mathbb{Z}_2$ odd charges to the left-handed fermions instead of the right-handed ones.
+Thereafter, a weak-basis transformation in the right-handed fields would be enough to diagonalize the Yukawa matrices and recover the trivial quark mixing.
+However, in the lepton sector one would have anarchic mixing only if Majorana neutrinos are assumed.

+Hence, in terms of fermion mixing both models are able to predict trivial mixing for the quark sector (under the right $\mathbb{Z}_2$ charge assignment) and anarchic mixing for the lepton sector (if neutrinos are considered as Majorana particles).
+Fermion mixing has been explicitly related to $t_\beta$ in the recent study in Ref.~\cite{CarcamoHernandez:2020ney}.
+Moreover, similar conclusions were obtained for Type-B in~\cite{Botella:2016krk}.

 The Yukawa Lagrangian in the mass basis is expressed by: